 We, as owners and handlers, have the opportunity to help shape that dog sitting in front of us.
-We can help a fearful puppy become more confident through positive socialization experiences.
+A fearful puppy can become more confident through positive socialization experiences.
 We can help a dog that was neglected or abused by a previous owner learn to trust people.

-We can teach a dog who jumps all over everyone some alternative methods of greeting simply by ignoring the jumping and rewarding preferred behaviors.
+We can teach a dog who jumps all over everyone some alternative methods of greeting simply by rewarding preferred behaviors.
 Remember, a dog learns what works and what doesn’t work through trial and error.
-If the dog is seeking your attention by jumping on you, and you reward your dog by giving him attention, what has your dog learned?
-But if you show the dog that by keeping all four feet on the floor, he will get showered with yummy treats, what do you think your dog’s default behavior will be in the future?
+Teach your dog that keeping all four feet on the floor results in tons of yummy treats and attention.
+What do you think your dog’s default behavior will be in the future?

 ENVIRONMENT is everything that your dog encounters and interacts with over the course of his day and his lifetime.
 A dog’s environment is continually creating questions and answers – Am I safe?
 What is happening?
 What do I do?
 I know what this means!
-Our job as the human in this relationship is to control the environment to keep your dog safe and to make sure that it provides the things that our dogs need.
+Our job as the human in this relationship is to control the environment to keep our dog safe and to make sure that it provides the things that our dog needs.

 Setting your Dog Up for Success

 In the next section, we will talk about that fact that some instinctual behaviors are so ingrained that we can’t just train them away.
 In these cases, it is vital that we manage the dog’s other L.E.G.S. ® so that we are setting him up for success.
-For example, a Border Collie that came from working stock has thousands of years of herding behavior in his G (and in his L).
+For example, a Border Collie from working stock has thousands of years of herding behavior in his G (and in his L).
 Even if your collie can sit and stay in your quiet basement, bringing him to an elementary school playground during recess and expecting him to sit quietly by your side and just watch the kids is simply not realistic.
 Instead, set him up for success.
-Put your dog on a leash, find a place across the street and, when the kids appear, give him a really yummy chew toy to occupy him as he watches the kids play.
+Put your dog on a leash.
+Find a place across the street.
+When the kids appear, give him a really yummy chew toy to occupy him as he watches the kids play.

 GENETICS encompasses all of the information about life that is already encoded in our dogs’ DNA when they arrive on earth.
-GENETICS are the basics of what it is to be a dog (e.g., furry, four legs, barks, digs, chews, chases).
-G also includes all of the specializations that humans have selected for and against since we began breeding dogs more than 10,000 years ago (e.g., the basics of herding, guarding, companionship, retrieving, etc.).
+These are the basics of what it is to be a dog (e.g., furry, four legs, barks, digs, chews, chases).
+G also includes all of the specializations that humans have selected for and against since we began breeding dogs more than 10,000 years ago.
+E.g., the basics of herding, guarding, companionship, retrieving, etc.

 GENETICS are hard-wired.
 These are things that we can enhance or moderate through training, but we cannot diminish them completely.
 In fact, to do so, would remove those characteristics that make your dog a dog (or a breed of dog).
 Barking, chewing, and digging are all part of the essence of what makes a dog a dog.
-To ask a terrier to stop digging or to ask a border collie to stop wanting to control a crowd is to ask that dog to stop being a dog.
-What we can do, however, is to give that terrier a designated space where he can dig or teach that border collie herding games that do not involve young children and put him in the house when you have a group of kids playing in the yard.
+To ask a terrier to stop digging or border collie to stop wanting to control a crowd is asking him to stop being a dog.
+What we can do, however, is to give that terrier a designated space where he can dig.
+We can teach that border collie herding games that do not involve young children.
+Then we can put him in the house when we have a group of kids playing in the yard.

 DNA and Breed Groups

 Do you have a mixed breed dog and wondering just what a DNA test could tell you?
 Knowing which breeds are represented in your dog’s DNA will give you an idea of what types of behaviors you might see in your dog at some point.
-Keep in mind that just because your dog has herding traits in his DNA, it does not mean that he will be a herder.
+Genetics is not predictive.
+Just because your dog has herding traits in his DNA, it does not mean that he will be a herder.
 DNA can predict potential behaviors – it is not a guarantee.

 Also keep in mind that many of these traits remain dormant until something turns them on.
 This could be the presence of a hormone, a certain stage of life, a scent or even an event.
 A dog can go through her entire life never having had the switch turned on.
-In addition to a full DNA test that will tell you which specific breeds make up your dog’s DNA, Kim Brophey has developed The Dog Key that will help you pigeonhole your dog into his genetic breed GROUP.
-Knowing even this information can give you general ideas about traits that you might expect to see in dogs of that breed group.
+If you haven’t done a DNA test, you can still get a idea about his breed group.
+Kim Brophey has developed The Dog Key that will help you pigeonhole your dog into his genetic breed GROUP.
+Knowing even this information can give you general ideas about traits that you might expect to see.

 SELF considers the dog sitting directly in front of us.
 The individual.
 It’s her personality, her age, her sex and reproductive status, her health, her nutrition, her disabilities or injuries.
-Did your dog get bullied at day care today, is he feeling a bit sick to his stomach, or did he hurt himself when he caught that last ball?
+Did your dog get bullied at day care today?
+Is he feeling a bit sick to his stomach?
+Did he hurt himself when he caught that last ball?
 These circumstances are going to affect his response when the neighbor’s dog jumps in his face on the way home from the park.